sinsys/conway-game-of-life/README.md

 - Step - A single evolution of the Landscape
 - Row - Collection of single cell Columns
 - Column - Collection of same-index columns in a Row

+## Functionality
+> Cells are able to be toggled or randomized for your initial conditions
+> The game is a 0 player game, and will propagate by itself, based on the initial state
+> You can reset the board and try again at any time <TODO>